 Brendan Kean- Vice Principal, English Schools Foundation

 I attended a Concept-Based Curriculum training course led by Jennifer and was really inspired by what I learned.
-Far too often, as teachers, we can become narrowly focused on the ‘topics’ that we are covering; with concepts there is a whole new opportunity for students to understand the ‘big ideas’ and the connections between different subjects.
+Far too often, as teachers, we can become narrowly focused on the ‘topics’ that we are covering; with concepts, there is a whole new opportunity for students to understand the ‘big ideas’ and the connections between different subjects.
 Jennifer skilfully guided us through how we can introduce students to a concept-based curriculum.
 I was really impressed with the method of writing ‘principles, generalisations’ which provide a framework for exploration.
-These generalisations can in fact make the focus of a lesson or series of lessons much more exciting, allowing students to break out of the constraints of a limited topic range.
+These generalisations can, in fact, make the focus of a lesson or series of lessons much more exciting, allowing students to break out of the constraints of a limited topic range.
 Ultimately, I left the course determined to try out a concepts based model with a new unit we are developing on Human Rights.
 With the conceptual lens, this promises to be a much more thought-provoking unit for our students.

 John Edwards, Head of History Department, King George V School, Hong Kong

 We invited Jennifer to host an In-school workshop over Approaches To Teaching and Learning in the DP.
 Right from the beginning Jennifer was engaging our teachers in discussions, group collaborations, and presentations.
 It was inspiring to view first-hand our teachers pedagogical and content expertise, along with their shared enthusiasm.
-As my years in administration further separate me from the experiences of being a classroom teacher, I enjoy workshops like these where I can stay up to date with the demands on our teachers, the current teaching strategies modeled as well as the pedagogical standards of tomorrow.
-Throughout, Jennifer modeled this with ease, had our teachers directly working on these standards, guided when necessary, and most importantly listened and added depth in areas that she herself is an expert on; definitely more of an expert than any of us.
+As my years in administration further, separate me from the experiences of being a classroom teacher, I enjoy workshops like these where I can stay up to date with the demands on our teachers, the current teaching strategies modelled as well as the pedagogical standards of tomorrow.
+Throughout, Jennifer modelled this with ease, had our teachers directly working on these standards, guided when necessary, and most importantly listened and added depth in areas that she herself is an expert on; definitely more of an expert than any of us.
 Thank you, Jennifer, for an inspiring and educational weekend workshop.

 Sonia Bustamante, Upper School Principal, Brent International School Manila

 I attended a category 3 IBDP ATT&ATL workshop that Jennifer led in early April (2016) in Sydney.
 Jennifer sets an excellent example of what lessons can look like when you want students to be engaged in their own learning and take responsibility for the learning process.
 When I came back from the workshop I immediately made changes to my lessons and used methods that she had let us 'discover' in the sessions.
 And although I am nervous about how some aspects might not work, so far my students have just 'run with it' and indicate that they are learning and understanding the concepts.
 It is fun to prepare new ways for your own students to learn.
-I truly enjoyed the mini field trip that put some aspects of teaching and learning even better into perspective.
+I truly enjoyed the mini-field trip that put some aspects of teaching and learning even better into perspective.

-Jennifer's understanding of classroom dynamics and collaboration, her inter-personal skills and expertise contributed hugely to the overall success of the workshop.
+Jennifer's understanding of classroom dynamics and collaboration, her interpersonal skills and expertise contributed hugely to the overall success of the workshop.
 If you are a seasoned IB educator and you are keen to learn some new methods for your teaching arsenal, you would enjoy this kind of workshop run by Jennifer!